Driver licence

 Vehicle insurance

 If you buy a vehicle, you will need vehicle insurance.
-Insurance fees are usually higher for people under 25 years and may also depend on your driving history and the type of vehicle you own.
-You have four options:
+Insurance fees are usually higher for people under 25 years old and may also depend on your driving history and the type of vehicle you own.
+You have four options: Full cover standard

-Third party, fire and theft cover against fire and theft on your own car and cover against damage to someone else's vehicle or property.
+Third-party, fire, and theft cover against fire and theft on your car and cover against damage to someone else’s vehicle or property.

-Third party Covers damage that you cause to another vehicle or another person's property.
-The cheapest option, but doesn't cover the cost of repairing your vehicle.
+Third-party Covers damage that you cause to another vehicle or another person’s property.
+The cheapest option, but doesn’t cover the cost of repairing your vehicle.
+Important

 Tourist/visitor/international student driving quiz in 4 languages: